 While coverage indicates how many lines or branches run during testing, mutation testing asks whether the tests are robust enough to catch introduced changes, or “mutations,” in the code.
 A mutation testing tool systematically alters small parts of a program—like flipping a conditional operator or changing a return value—and then reruns the tests.
 If a test fails because of that change, the mutant is considered “killed,” meaning the tests are sensitive to that logic.
 If the mutant “survives,” the tests may be too shallow to detect the altered behavior.

-This process reveals whether the coverage you have is meaningful.
+This process reveals whether your coverage is meaningful.
 You might achieve 95% line coverage but still have tests that barely assert anything.
 Mutation testing ensures each line does something testable.
 For instance, if flipping a > operator to >= does not fail any test, the team might have missed boundary checks or an edge-case scenario.

 In Java, tools like PIT Mutation Testing integrate neatly with coverage tools.
 Teams also explore AI-based test generation solutions, such as Diffblue Cover, which not only raises coverage but can confirm that the resulting tests kill a significant fraction of introduced mutants.
 By combining coverage and mutation metrics, you see both breadth (how much of the code is executed) and depth (how sensitive the tests are to changes in logic).
 Together, they form a far more reliable gauge of modernization progress, because a well-refactored system supported by thorough, mutation-tested coverage is demonstrably safer to evolve.